Robert Peter

-Robert Peter (July 22, 1726 – Nov 15, 1806) was an American politician, merchant, and landowner who served as the first mayor of Georgetown.
+Robert Peter (July 22, 1726 – November 15, 1806) was an American politician, merchant, and landowner who served as the first mayor of Georgetown, Maryland.

 Early life and family

-Robert Peter was born on July 22, 1726 in East Kilbride, South Lanarkshire, Scotland.
+Robert Peter was born on July 22, 1726, in East Kilbride, South Lanarkshire, Scotland.
 His ancestral home was Crossbasket Castle in Scotland.
 He emigrated to British America in 1746 at the age of 20.

-In December 1767, he married Prince George's County native Elizabeth Scott, the daughter of George Scott, High Sheriff of Prince George’s County.
+In December 1767, he married Prince George's County native Elizabeth Scott, the daughter of George Scott, High Sheriff of Prince George's County.
 They had ten children (one of whom died as an infant).
 Their names were Thomas, Alexander, Elizabeth, Walter, Robert, Jean, Margaret, David, George, and James.

 Peter may have also fathered two illegitimate daughters with a widow, Cassandra Chew.
 Their names were Mary and Harriet.

 Career

 Landowner

 Shortly after arriving to British America, Peter opened a general store, working as a storekeeper and tobacco merchant.
 He established a successful import/export trade business and resided in the town of Bladensburg, Maryland.

 In 1752, he moved to Georgetown where he opened a general store and served as the purchasing agent for John Glassford's Scottish tobacco firm.
 His general store provided supplies for troops during the American Revolutionary War and was recommended by General George Washington as a reputable establishment.
 He owned an entire city block in the Congress Street and Wisconsin Avenue section of Georgetown which was known as "Peter's Square."

 Peter was a prominent landowner in Maryland and the Mount Pleasant and Pleasant Plains sections of what is now Washington, D.C.
 He owned and built numerous residential properties and estates, and also owned numerous tobacco-producing farms.

 In June 1791, he was the first of 19 landowners who sold land holdings to President George Washington and the federal government for the formation of the District of Columbia.
-He and the other men were honored with the title: “Original Proprietors of the City of Washington.”
+He and the other men were honored with the title: "Original Proprietors of the City of Washington."